christing19/Blackjack/README.md

 ### **Phase 4, Task 2**
 Sample event log:
 Mon Mar 28 00:44:02 PDT 2022
-Player makes a bet of $5 to start the round.

-Mon Mar 28 00:44:02 PDT 2022
 Player starts with a 9 of Clubs and a 9 of Diamonds for a count of 18.

 Mon Mar 28 00:44:02 PDT 2022